Ainu people: Japanese colonization

 In 1635, Matsumae Kinhiro, the second daimyō of Matsumae Domain in Hokkaidō, sent Satō Kamoemon and Kakizaki Kuroudo on an expedition to Sakhalin.
 One of the Matsumae explorers, Kodō Shōzaemon, stayed in the island in the winter of 1636 and sailed along the east coast to Taraika (now Poronaysk) in the spring of 1637.
 The Tokugawa bakufu (feudal government) granted the Matsumae clan exclusive rights to trade with the Ainu in the northern part of the island.
 Later, the Matsumae began to lease out trading rights to Japanese merchants, and contact between Japanese and Ainu became more extensive.
 Throughout this period, Ainu groups competed with each other to import goods from the Japanese, and epidemic diseases such as smallpox reduced the population.
 In an early colonization attempt, a Japanese settlement was established at Ōtomari on Sakhalin's southern end in 1679.

 In the 1780s, the influence of the Japanese Tokugawa Shogunate on the Ainu of southern Sakhalin increased significantly.
 By the beginning of the 19th century, the Japanese economic zone extended midway up the east coast, to Taraika.
 With the exception of the Nayoro Ainu located on the west coast in close proximity to China, most Ainu stopped paying tribute to the Qing dynasty.
 The Matsumae clan was nominally in charge of Sakhalin, but they neither protected nor governed the Ainu there.
 Instead they extorted the Ainu for Chinese silk, which they sold in Honshu as Matsumae's special product.
-To obtain Chinese silk, the Ainu fell into debt, owing much fur to the Santan (Ulch people), who lived near the Qing office.
+To obtain Chinese silk, the Ainu fell into debt, owing much fur to the Santan, who lived near the Qing office.
 The Ainu also sold the silk uniforms (mangpao, bufu, and chaofu) given to them by the Qing, which made up the majority of what the Japanese knew as nishiki and jittoku.
 As dynastic uniforms, the silk was of considerably higher quality than that traded at Nagasaki, and enhanced Matsumae prestige as exotic items.
 Eventually the Tokugawa government, realizing that they could not depend on the Matsumae, took control of Sakhalin in 1807.

 Mogami's interest in the Sakhalin trade intensified when he learned that Yaenkoroaino, the above-mentioned elder from Nayoro, possessed a memorandum written in Manchurian, which stated that the Ainu elder was an official of the Qing state.
 Later surveys on Sakhalin by shogunal officials such as Takahashi Jidayú and Nakamura Koichiró only confirmed earlier observations: Sakhalin and Sóya Ainu traded foreign goods at trading posts, and because of the pressure to meet quotas, they fell into debt.
 These goods, the officials confirmed, originated at Qing posts, where continental traders acquired them during tributary ceremonies.
 The information contained in these types of reports turned out to be a serious blow to the future of Matsumae's trade monopoly in Ezo.